 - Fall Detection Technology: Both LifeFone and Medical Guardian offer optional fall detection for an added monthly fee.

-- GPS: LifeFone and Medical Guardian each offer the option for an on-the-go device with GPS for added safety while away from home.
+- GPS: LifeFone and Medical Guardian each offer the option for a medical alert with GPS for added safety while away from home.

 - Lockboxes: Both companies offer lockboxes that can be installed so that first responders can enter a home without damaging the front door.